adobe/aem-core-wcm-components/README.md

 * **Design Kit:** A [UI kit for Adobe XD](https://experienceleague.adobe.com/docs/experience-manager-learn/assets/AEM-CoreComponents-UI-Kit.xd) allows designers to create wireframes that they can then [style as needed](https://github.com/adobe/aem-guides-wknd/releases/download/aem-guides-wknd-0.0.2/AEM_UI-kit-WKND.xd).
 * **Themeable:** The components implement the [Style System](https://docs.adobe.com/content/help/en/experience-manager-65/developing/components/style-system.html), and the markup follows [BEM CSS conventions](http://getbem.com/).
 * **Customizable:** Several patterns allow [easy customization](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/developing/customizing.html), from adjusting the HTML to advanced functionality reuse.
-* **Versionned:** The [versioning policy](https://github.com/adobe/aem-core-wcm-components/wiki/Versioning-policies) ensures we won't break your site when improving things that might impact you.
+* **Versioned:** The [versioning policy](https://github.com/adobe/aem-core-wcm-components/wiki/Versioning-policies) ensures we won't break your site when improving things that might impact you.
 * **Open Sourced:** If something is not as it should, [contribute](CONTRIBUTING.md) your improvements!

 ### Template Components